John Hollams

 Sir John Hollams (23 September 1820− 3 May 1910) was an English solicitor.
 For more than 60 years he was a partner in one of London's most significant law firms and was involved in several high profile cases, including Bank of England v Vagliano Bros (1891), British South Africa Co v Companhia de Moçambique (1893), and the trial of Leander Starr Jameson and his compatriots for their actions in the Jameson Raid in 1895-1896.
-A President of the Law Society of England and Wales, he served on the Judicator Commission which was instrumental in drafting the Judicature Act of 1873 and Judicator Act of 1875; laws that substantially restructured the legal system in Britain.
+A President of the Law Society of England and Wales, he served on the Judicature Commission which was instrumental in drafting the Supreme Court of Judicature Act 1873 and the Supreme Court of Judicature Act 1875; laws that substantially restructured the legal system in Britain.

 Life and career

 Born in Loose, Kent, John Hollams was the son of John Hollams and his wife Mary Pettit.
 His father was the curate overseeing Loose.
 His grandfather, also named John Hollams, served as the mayor of Deal, Kent five times and was knighted in 1831.
 Poor health prevented the youngest John Hollams from attending school in his youth, and he was educated privately.
 Ill health plagued much of his family, and his father (died 1841, aged 52), brother, and three of his sisters all died from consumption during his formative years.
 Ill health further prevented him from continuing the family tradition of attending the University of Cambridge, and he began his legal career apprenticed as a clerk to a local solicitor in Maidstone.

 In 1840 Hollams went to London to join the firm of Brown, Marten, & Thomas (now Clifford Chance).
 In 1844 he was admitted as a solicitor, and in 1845 he became a partner in the firm of Brown, Marten, & Thomas.
 He remained a partner at that firm for more than 60 years; with the firm becoming Thomas & Hollams upon the retirement of senior partners Marten & Brown, and later Hollams, Son, & Coward.

 At the time of his death, The Guardian wrote "Sir John Hollams had for many years held a position among solicitors to which few parallels can be found.
 His firm was probably the highest in standing and importance in the City of London in what is commonly known as "commercial" business.
 No solicitor is the city was more respected and more popular."
 His firm was involved in many important commercial litigations in the British Empire during the 19th century, among them Bank of England v Vagliano Bros (1891) and British South Africa Co v Companhia de Moçambique (1893).
 He also served as the defense lawyer for Leander Starr Jameson and his confederates for their actions during the Jameson Raid in December 1895 and January 1896.